Bash Sleep Command: A Quick Guide to Use It in Your Scripts

 1. Instead of running a command immediately, you want to schedule its execution X seconds in the future.

-2. A program takes long time to process a set of files and when the processing is complete it generates a file to indicate that.
-You can write a script that checks if that file exists and sleeps for a certain period of time if it doesn’t.
+2. A program takes a long time to process a set of files and when the processing is complete it generates a file to indicate that.
+You can write a script that checks if that file exists and sleeps for some time if it doesn’t.
 Otherwise executes the next step of the process based on the files generated by the first program.

-3. You are calling a third party API programmatically and you know that the API doesn’t allow more than 60 requests per minute.
-Sleeping for X seconds allows you to make sure you don’t go over the number of requests per minute allowed by the API provider.
+3. You are calling a third-party API programmatically and you know that the API doesn’t allow more than 60 requests per minute.
+Sleeping for X seconds helps make sure not to go over the number of requests per minute allowed by the API provider.

 Let’s get started!